UK energy bills are skyrocketing. Why is it happening?

 HOW STEEP IS THE RISE?

 Annual energy bills for the average household paying by direct debit have already risen by a record 54% so far this year.
-Now, bills are capped at 1,971 pounds ($2,320) a year, compared with about 1,200 pounds last winter.
+Bills had been capped at 1,971 pounds ($2,320) a year, compared with about 1,200 pounds last winter.

-Under the revised price cap Friday, average household energy bills are expected to jump to around 3,600 pounds a year starting in October.
-They will go still higher when the price cap is updated again in January, expected to exceed 4,000 pounds.
+Under the revised price cap announced Friday, average household energy bills will jump to 3,549 pounds a year starting Oct.
+1. They will go still higher when the price cap is updated again in January, expected to exceed 4,000 pounds.

 U.S. bank Citi forecast that the huge energy cost increases could drive U.K. inflation to 18% next year.
 The Bank of England predicts a recession starting later this year.